• Skip to primary navigation

 Instructions

-• Poach the fish in milk (just enough to cover up to ⅓ of the fish) with the bay leaves for 10 minutes.
-Set aside to cool, then strain, skin and flake the fish to ensure there are no bones.
+• Meanwhile, poach the fish in milk/water* in a large pan with lid on for no more than 10 minutes (with just enough to cover up to ⅓ of the fish) with the bay leaf.
+Remove from the liquid and set aside on a plate to cool.
+Remove the skin and flake the fish to ensure there are no bones.

-• Mash the potatoes, mixing in the mustard, lemon zest, capers and herbs.
+• Mash the cooked potatoes in the pan, mixing in the mustard, 3 tablespoons of the poaching liquid and chopped parsley/chives.
 Season then add the flaked fish.

-• Fry in batches in hot olive oil for 5 minutes on each side until golden and crispy.
-Keep them warm until serving with the tartare sauce.
+• In a non-stick frying pan over medium-high heat, fry in batches in olive oil for 5 minutes on each side until golden.

 Notes